 • If you would leave your heirs debt: If you have debts, they could pass to your spouse or any joint account holders when you die.
 Taking out a life insurance policy could financially protect your loved ones from becoming responsible for paying your remaining debts off.

-• If you have an adult special needs dependent who you care for financially: Some parents care for their special needs child financially for the rest of their lives.
-If this describes you, a life insurance policy could help ensure your child has the financial resources they need when you pass.
+• If you have a special needs dependent who you care for financially: Some parents provide financial support for their child with special needs or disabilities throughout their lives.
+If this describes your situation, a life insurance policy could help ensure your child has the necessary financial resources when you pass away.

 Who needs life insurance the most?